 We generally do not allow our campus to be used by outside individuals or companies for filming or photography for commercial purposes.
 Exceptions are made on rare occasions when we determine that the proposed project furthers Lewis & Clark’s educational mission or strengthens our ties to the community and will not disrupt activities on campus or in the surrounding neighborhood.

 Note: This policy does not apply to digital and print news media, which are generally welcome on campus.

-To request permission to film or photograph on campus, contact Director of Public Affairs Lise Harwin.
+To request permission to film or photograph on campus, contact Director of Public Relations Roy Kaufmann.

-For filming and photography fees, please see the schedule below.
-We will also charge for any services requested or required in connection with on-campus filming or photography activities, such as security/police, grounds restoration, traffic control, and parking.
+Filming and photography fees are determined on a project-by-project basis.
+Note that we will also charge for any services requested or required in connection with on-campus filming or photography activities, such as security/police, grounds restoration, traffic control, and parking.

 Those given permission to film or photograph must abide by any negotiated agreements concerning identification of Lewis & Clark in their final products.
 In most instances, we will require that Lewis & Clark not be identifiable, so as to avoid implied endorsement of a given product or company.

 Once permission to film or photograph has been granted, the Office of Conferences and Events will take responsibility for the following:

 - Determining the logistical feasibility of the requested shoot